bcgov/nr-epd-aq-statements/frontend/warnings/2025-05-07_wildfire_smoke_issue.md

 provided at the end of this page.
 This Air Quality Warning excludes the area managed by Metro Vancouver.
-Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-05-07_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for May 07, 2025: Bulkley Valley, Central Okanagan, Chilcotin, East Columbia, East Kootenay (North), East Kootenay (South), Inland Vancouver Island, Nicola, West Vancouver Island." width="100%" height="600px"}
+Refer to the More Information section for a link to air quality notifications issued by Metro Vancouver.](2025-05-07_wildfire_smoke_issue_map.html){fig-alt="Air Quality Warning - Wildfire Smoke Regions for May 07, 2025: Arrow Lakes - Slocan Lake, East Vancouver Island (central), Fort Nelson, Greater Victoria, Inland Vancouver Island, Kootenay Lake, North Okanagan, Sunshine Coast (north), West Vancouver Island, Whistler, Williston." width="100%" height="600px"}

 ## Actions you can take